nushell/nushell.github.io/commands/docs/mv.md

  -  `--verbose, -v`: explain what is being done.
  -  `--progress, -p`: display a progress bar
  -  `--interactive, -i`: prompt before overwriting
+ -  `--update, -u`: move and overwrite only when the SOURCE file is newer than the destination file or when the destination file is missing
  -  `--no-clobber, -n`: do not overwrite an existing file

 ## Parameters